jamesjharper/integra8/examples/README.md

 ```

 ### Timeout Accuracy
-The runtime async runtime can not guarantee that Tasks are resumed immediately after a operation has completed.
+The runtime async runtime can not guarantee Tasks are resumed immediately after an operation has completed.
 This results in a degree of variability in to test run times, which in turn, limits the timeout resolution.
 Because of this, it is recommended to avoid using very short or very exact timeout durations as could lead to flaky test runs.